 Since both tools have similar features for social media, some marketers choose to keep their social management inside their all-in-one tool.
 Others choose to combine HootSuite and HubSpot to get "the most" out of each.
 And then there are those who use HubSpot but turn to HootSuite to manage all their social media.

-Which of these three choices make the most sense for you?
+Which of these three choices makes the most sense for you?

 Let's catch up on the functionalities of both platforms.
 By the end of this article, we'll show how you can determine the better choice to execute your social strategy.